braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/canvas_persistent_entry_properties.md

 For example, a request with `\"canvas_entry_properties\" : {\"product_name\" : \"shoes\", \"product_price\" : 79.99}` could add the word "shoes" to a message by adding the Liquid {% raw %}`{{canvas_entry_properties.${product_name}}}`{% endraw %}.

-When a Canvas includes a message with the `canvas_entry_properties` Liquid tag, the values associated with those properties will be saved for the duration of a user’s journey in the Canvas and deleted once the user exits the Canvas.
+When a Canvas includes a message with the `canvas_entry_properties` Liquid tag, the values associated with those properties will be saved for the duration of a user's journey in the Canvas and deleted once the user exits the Canvas.

 {% alert note %}
 The Canvas entry properties object has a maximum size limit of 50 KB.